Obiente/Cloud/docs/guides/proxmox-ssh-user-setup.md

 ## Prerequisites

-- Root or sudo access to your Proxmox node
+- Root access to your Proxmox node
 - SSH access to the Proxmox node
 - A directory-type storage pool configured with snippets enabled (e.g., `local` storage)